WorkplaceJuly 21, 2024 · 7 min read

 Sabotage in a professional context rarely looks like a villain pulling levers behind the scenes.
 It's usually subtler, more deniable, and often framed as something else entirely.

 Undermining you with stakeholders before you get there.
-Your manager or a peer briefing a key client, senior leader, or HR contact about "concerns" with your performance before you've had any opportunity to demonstrate what you can do.
+Your manager or a peer briefing a key client, senior leader, or HR contact about "concerns" with your performance before you've had any chance to demonstrate what you can do.
 You arrive to the relationship already behind.

 Taking credit or redistributing blame.
 Successfully completed work attributed to someone else.
 Errors that originated elsewhere redirected toward you.
 The paper trail that would establish accurate attribution mysteriously absent.